vanoudh/fire/README.md

     >wget https://raw.githubusercontent.com/vanoudh/fire/master/fire.py
     >python fire.py mynotebook.ipynb

-See mynotebook.ipynb for an example.
+The notebook should include special comments for fire to interpret, see [mynotebook.ipynb](mynotebook.ipynb) for an example.